 - Add fresh thyme or oregano for extra layers of flavor or a pinch of red pepper flakes for a spicy kick.

 - This recipe can be made with a regular blender if you don’t have a Vitamix that heats up.
-Just simmer the tomato mixture in a pot for about 10 minutes after blending if you want it warm.
+Just simmer the blended tomato mixture in a pot for about 10 minutes if you want it warm.
 Stir in the cream at the end, then serve.

 Ingredients

-- 4 cups tomatoes, about 5 medium-size fresh tomatoes or 1 (28-ounce) can of whole tomatoes if you don’t have fresh ones
+- 4 cups tomatoes, about 5 medium-sized fresh tomatoes

 - 1 cup chicken broth, can substitute vegetable broth